dejay22kar/jay22kar/my-favorites.md

 </style>

-Here, as the title suggests, you will just find compilation of some of my favorite stuffs.
-Feel free to jump on anything
+Just a curated mix of some of my favorite stuffs; feel free to jump on anything.

 - 🎵 Music
 - 📚 Literature